To report suspected child abuse or neglect in Amador County call toll free (844) 835-3685 or (209) 223-6550.

 Definitions of some of the terms used in this program

-This training may take you up to 3 hours to complete.
+This training takes 2 hours to complete.
 Participants will receive a Certificate for your records upon completion of the training.

 Medicine Disposal Bins